 Kevin: Where did you get that idea?
 I never said I had her blocked.
 At least she never got jealous like this.

-Allie: No… but that’s what you… I have the text messages you sent me where you said–
+Allie: No, I’m not jealous about it…it’s just that’s what you said… I have the text messages you sent me where you said–

 Kevin: Wow.
 You would do anything to prove me wrong.

 Allie: But why would you say–

 Kevin: That’s it.
 I’m done with you.
 All you do is pick at me.
 Nothing I do is every good enough for you.
 I’m sick of this.
 You just can’t be happy, can you?
 [He walks out and ignores all of her text messages and calls]

 Kevin has now escalated the gaslighting to the point to where he has made himself the victim of Allie’s actions.
 Just by asking Kevin about the discrepancy between his actions and his words, she has challenged his dominance in his eyes.

 Allie now must make a choice between holding onto her own reality and trying to avoid Kevin’s wrath.
 Kevin will not allow her to do both.
 By walking out, he has given her a stark choice: accept this horribly blatant discrepancy in what he has said or be attacked, rejected, and treated as if she doesn’t exist.